fernplant/jang-seeder-wheel/README.md

 # Parametric Seed Roller

+This is an edit from the work of Fordi and Fernplant.
+Fixted text box placement, changed solid body wheel to sunken text, and added text of each preset to the JSON.
+The following is from Fordi:

 This is a parametric seed roller with default parameters and presets for Jang JP or JPH series rollers.

 <img src="https://github.com/Fordi/jang-seeder-wheel/raw/main/Jang_F-12_PLA_Orange.jpg" width="320" alt="Jang F-12 sample print" />